layilin/SP23-33852/_texts/full-text.md

 [^f89n5]: The hard, dense wood of the guaiac tree (*Guaiacum officinale* or *Guaiacum sanctum*, both of which have native ranges that include the Caribbean).
 Lignum vitae ("wood of life") was used to treat a variety of diseases, including syphilis and yaws.

-[^f89n6]: The whole of Southeast Asia to the east of and including India.

-[^f89n7]: Gout is metabolic arthritis, frequently in the joints of the large toe, resulting in painful inflammations caused by deposits of uric acid crystals.
+[^f89n6]: Gout is metabolic arthritis, frequently in the joints of the large toe, resulting in painful inflammations caused by deposits of uric acid crystals.
 Palsy is paralysis of the skeletal muscles.
 Sciatica is irritation or inflammation of the sciatic nerve.
 It causes severe pain from the lower back to the legs.
 Obstructions are blocks in any tubular organ or structure, (i.e., an intestinal bowel blockage, which causes vomiting, distension, and abdominal pain).

 ---